 Interested in learning to make mead from honey and your favorite locally-grown fruits?
 Be sure to check out Colleen’s book, Simple Mead Making: A Beginner’s Guide to Brewing One Gallon Batches.

 With concise and easy to follow instructions, it’s a great way for beginners to learn about the process.

 Learn how to make mead at home with this simple guide.
 Cheers!

 Equipment needed for a one gallon mead recipe

-If you start looking up recipes for mead, you will notice that a lot of them seem complicated with fancy equipment.
-Maybe after a few tries you will want to expand your mead making skills to that level, but for now we’re just going to stick with the basics.
+If you start looking up how to make mead, you will notice that a lot of the mead recipes seem complicated, requiring fancy equipment.
+Maybe after a few tries you will want to expand your skills to that level, but this one gallon mead recipe sticks to the basics.

 - An airlock with a rubber stopper.
 You can alternatively use a balloon with a pinhole that is attached to the top of the jug.
 The gasses will be able to escape through the pinhole without letting any oxygen in.
 (You can also get the glass jug with airlock together for a better price).

 - A thermometer.
 Just a regular meat thermometer will do.